xxnani/DiagnosAI/README.md

 # DiagnosAI
-Building AI course project : AI Health Navigator for Rare Genetic Disease Detection and Treatment Guidance
+Building AI Course Project : AI Health Navigator for Rare Genetic Disease Detection and Treatment Guidance

 ## Summary

+DiagnosAI is an AI-powered health navigator that aims to help individuals suffering from rare genetic diseases and misdiagnosed conditions by analyzing their symptoms, genetic history, medical data, and drug experiences.
+It empowers patients to actively participate in their diagnostic journey, provides personalized recommendations, and guides them toward effective treatments.

 Millions of individuals suffer from chronic, unexplained, or misdiagnosed conditions, especially rare, autoimmune, and genetic diseases.
 Traditional diagnostic pathways often fail due to overlapping symptoms, fragmented data, and a lack of awareness, resulting in prolonged suffering and ineffective treatments.
-DiagnosAI is an AI-powered platform designed to help individuals actively participate in their diagnostic journey by analyzing symptoms, medical histories, genetic data, and drug experiences.

-The platform’s goal is to enhance early detection, provide personalized diagnostic recommendations, guide patients toward appropriate specialists, and assist in identifying effective treatments.
-The system encourages patients to engage in their health discovery process, empowering them to make informed decisions about their treatment options and medical care.
+DiagnosAI aims to bridge this gap by providing early detection, symptom tracking, and expert-recommended treatment pathways.

 ## Background

-### Problem
-  Chronic, unexplained, and misdiagnosed conditions often lead to years of frustration and poor health outcomes.
-Rare diseases, autoimmune disorders, and genetic conditions are difficult to diagnose because their symptoms often overlap with more common illnesses.
-This results in a delayed diagnosis, incorrect treatments, and unnecessary suffering.
-DiagnosAI aims to bridge this gap by providing early detection, symptom tracking, and expert-recommended treatment pathways.

 ### Personal Motivation
 The inspiration for this project came from my own personal experience with misdiagnoses.
 After being misdiagnosed with various common conditions such as irritable bowel syndrome, migraines, and others since childhood, I was finally diagnosed at the age of 39 with a rare form of Familial Mediterranean Fever (FMF) through Next Generation Sequencing (NGS), after enduring years of suffering.
 Due to the late diagnosis, my body had already been irreparably damaged, and the high inflammation caused by the condition led to autoimmune diseases, psoriasis, brain issues, and many other complications.
 This made the process of treating and managing the diseases extremely complicated and nearly impossible.
 After conducting my own research, I realized that the treatments prescribed for autoimmune diseases were actually exacerbating my FMF, and my treatment had effectively reached a dead end.